TimothyByrd/ChaosHelper/README.md

     - Deal with 2hd weapons as well as 1x3 1hd weapons.
 The loot filter code will include 2x3 bows when weapons are highlighted, and it will make recipes with one 2x4 weapon since that will fit in the character inventory.
     - Do IDed sets as well as un-IDed sets.
 An IDed set must have both rings IDed, and it prefers IDed items for the other slots.
     - Optimise recipes to give chaos orbs instead of regal orbs.
 It does this by making sure that the items for at least one slot are ilvl 60-74 and then preferring ilvl 75+ for the other slots.
 You can take advantage of this by saving lots of ilvl 60-74 belts and amulets.

-What the Chaos Helper tool does not / cannot do is manipulate the PoE game client.
-It sends neither keystrokes nor mouse clicks to the game client.
-The defined hotkeys are to send input *to the tool*, not to PoE.

-As a contrast, the poe_qol tool, when highlighting a set to sell, creates a window above the PoE client for each highlighted item.
-When the user clicks on "an item", they are really clicking on that window, which then hides itself and *sends a mouse click in the same screen position to PoE*.
-This method makes it easy for anyone with access to the Python source code for poe_qol (and it's been put up on github) to convert it to "fully automatic" - having the first click in a highlight window do a loop to cause clicks for all the highlighted items to go to PoE.

 ## Commands and hotkeys
 <a name="h04" />